 Young people who are going to university or become employed will not be eligible for an EHCP.

-1.3 How will the assessment work?
+How does the EHCP assessment process work?

 Section 9 of the new SEND Code of Practice sets out how the Department thinks that assessments should be carried out.
 Some of the key points made include: